Current Transport Issues

 • Stage 2B from Commonwealth Park, over Commonwealth Bridge to Woden Town Centre.

 PTCBR strongly supports the extension of the light rail network, but work is slower than we’d like.
-Construction has recently started on the Raising London Circuit project, which is a necessary step to get light rail tracks down Commonwealth Avenue.
-But there are still no contracts or works approvals to begin construction for Stage 2A, so it is unclear when work on the light rail project will actually begin.
+Construction is well underway on the Raising London Circuit project, which is a necessary step to get light rail tracks down Commonwealth Avenue.
+But there are still no contracts or works approvals to begin construction for Stage 2B, so it is unclear when work on extending light rail across the lake and through the Parliamentary Zone will actually begin.

 We are urging the ACT Government to keep focussed on delivering this city-defining project.